 Remember: no credit is not the same as having a low credit score.
 As long as you have one, you want it to be high.

-Now that you have your credit report, we’ll walk you through the four major areas you need to check for red flags.
+Now that you know how to read your credit report, we’ll walk you through the four major areas you need to check for red flags.
 These could help you identify potential identity theft situations!

-Four Things to Check in Your Credit Report
+What to Look For in Your Credit Report

 This section lists your name, address, Social Security number, date of birth, and other information creditors use to identify you.
 Read everything carefully.